joachim-gassen/sposm/README.md

 To keep your fork in sync with the main repository, you need to follow the strategy explained here: https://help.github.com/en/articles/syncing-a-fork.
-Additional helpful can be found here: https://gist.github.com/CristinaSolana/1885435.
+Additional helpful info can be found here: https://gist.github.com/CristinaSolana/1885435.

 ### Tips and Tricks